MicrosoftDocs/azure-docs-powershell/azps-10.4.1/Az.SqlVirtualMachine/New-AzSqlVM.md

 ### -IdentityType
 The identity type.
-Set this to 'SystemAssigned' in order to automatically create and assign an Azure Active Directory principal for the resource.
+Set this to 'SystemAssigned' in order to automatically create and assign a Microsoft Entra principal for the resource.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.SqlVirtualMachine.Support.IdentityType